Extracting a promised refund from an airline can be hard work. At times, it can even be impossible — or close to it.

 He thought he was out of options.
 But he wasn’t.

-I contacted Aeromexico on his behalf, hoping the airline would quickly process the refund it had promised him.
+My advocacy team and I contacted Aeromexico on his behalf, hoping the airline would quickly process the refund it had promised him.
 But several weeks later, Levin hadn’t heard anything.

 Now I was out of options, too.